-- · Incorrect wiring will damage millivolt valves. - This appliance may be used with a wall switch, wall mounted thermostat and/or a remote control. - If using thermostat use one compatible with a millivolt gas valve system. - Follow parameters for locating thermostat (see individual thermostat instructions) to ensure proper operation of appliance.

-- Use low resistance thermostat wire for wiring from ignition system to the wall switch and thermostat. - Keep wire lengths short as possible by removing any excess wire length. - Low voltage and 110 VAC voltage cannot be shared within the same wall box.
+- - · Incorrect wiring will damage millivolt valves. - Incorrect wiring will override IPI safety lockout and may cause explosion. - This appliance may be used with a wall switch, wall mounted thermostat and/or a remote control. - If using thermostat use one compatible with a millivolt gas valve system. - Follow parameters for locating thermostat (see individual thermostat instructions) to ensure proper operation of appliance. - Use low resistance thermostat wire for wiring from ignition system to the wall switch and thermostat. - Keep wire lengths short as possible by removing any excess wire length. - Low voltage and 110 VAC voltage cannot be shared within the same wall box.